 I'm nervous and have only played one open mic!
 How important is performance to this retreat?

 We recommend a notebook for lyrics, a notebook for writing other thoughts (it can be the same notebook if you want), your lucky pen, and a simple recording device for ideas such as a cell phone, iPad or laptop.
-If you have an instrument that you can't bring, let us know.
-We can track something down for you.

 Will Dar actually hear my song?
 Will we see her individually or as a group?

 Dar will definitely hear your song!
 She will have a private one-on-one song consultation with each retreater during the week in which they can share their material.
 Dar will lead daily morning inspiration prompts etc., she will offer a deconstruction of one of her songs every day, and she will lead the evening song circle with the entire group.
 So yes – you will see her and she will hear you!
 In fact, she probably will have your name memorized by the first day!

 Should I expect (am I expected) to write a song by the end of the retreat?

 This is a retreat, not a boot camp!
 When something matters to us, we reveal it in our own time.
 The challenge is to find the words we want to say or the practice that feels like the right fit.
 For some, a deadline and a little pressure is helpful, but Dar is quick to point out that at least one of her songs took three years to write.